skelsec/webhooktest/README_ORIGINAL.md

 ## :triangular_flag_on_post: Sponsors

-If you like this project, consider sponsoring it by purchusing licenses from [OctoPwn](https://octopwn.com/)
+If you like this project, consider sponsoring it on GitHub!
+[Sponsors](https://github.com/sponsors/skelsec/)

 # msldap
 LDAP library for MS AD